|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Today will be spent on extended drives into the various areas of the park with your guide.
-For those times when you want the opportunity to stretch your legs in the camp, the SASOL Red Bishop Bird Hide is located opposite the waterhole in the main rest camp, offering bird watchers a view of red bishops, weavers, herons, coots and terrapins.
+For those times when you want the opportunity to stretch your legs in the camp, there are two hides in the camp, the Red Bishop Hide for birders and a game viewing hide situated in the camp, and elephant are often seen here enjoying the waterhole.
 The main game area boasts a list of 170 bird species, while the expanded park may contain as many as 450 species in a diversity of habitats.
-There is also a game viewing hide situated in the camp, and elephant are often seen here enjoying the water-hole.

 After breakfast we depart for the Mountain Zebra National Park.

 The craggy heights of the Mountain Zebra National Park's Bankberg embrace rolling plains and deep valleys and have become an entrancing preserve for the Cape mountain zebra.
 The proclamation of the park in 1937 saved these animals from extinction, and currently their population stands at more than 300, where they roam 28 412 hectares of land.
 Other mammals found here include the cheetah, Cape buffalo, black rhino, eland, black wildebeest, red hartebeest and gemsbok, while mountain reedbuck and grey rhebok frequent the higher areas.